-PART-TIME PROGRAM FOR THE HEARING-IMPAIRED
+PART-TIME PROGRAM FOR THE DEAF AND HARD OF HEARING

 The following courses are designed to meet the needs of part-time students on individualized programs.
-The fee is \$9.00 per 30 hours of instruction.
-Contact the Programs on Deafness Department at King Edward Campus for further details.
-Telephone 731-4614, local 57, or TTY/TDD for the Deaf 731-3716
+The fee is \$10.50 for 30 hours of instruction.
+Students may begin the first week of any month from September to June.
+Contact the Adult Special Education Department for further information.
+Telephone 731-4614, local 57, or TTY/TDD for the Deaf, 731-3716.

-English for the Hearing-Impaired
+English for the Hearing Impaired: